Legal and data protection research writer at TermsFeed.

 You must also:

 The bottom line here is that most companies, and probably your startup, deals with user data rather heavily.
-Since the CCPA is now in effect, if you deal with customers in California at all, you are bound to abide by the CCPA's rules.
+If you deal with customers in California at all, you are bound to abide by the CCPA/CPRA's rules.